A A A

 Calabrian-born and raised, Marcello Tarantino hopes to preserve his Italian cultural heritage through his work.
 He was inspired to travel throughout Calabria and photograph the beauty he happened upon as part of his desire to embrace his roots.
 This was the inspiration for Viva Vitalità Italiana, which he founded in 1997.

 2023 marks the 500th anniversary of the passing of Pietro di Cristoforo Vannucci, the renowned Italian Renaissance painter commonly known as ‘Il Perugino’.
-To commemorate this occasion, Villa Charities presents a special exhibition featuring 15 large panel reproductions of iconic works by this Italian master.
+To commemorate this occasion, Villa Charities presented a special exhibition featuring 15 large panel reproductions of iconic works by this Italian master.

 The Academy of Realist Art (ARA) is one of a select few academies in the world that utilizes the academic approach to drawing and painting based on the teaching methodologies used by 19th-century European academies.
 As such, they have attracted many talented students from around the world who are dedicated to learning realist drawing and painting techniques.